Dean du Plessis

 Dean Du Plessis is a Zimbabwean cricket commentator.
 He is the world's first visually impaired cricket commentator to participate in international matches.

 Early life

 Dean was born with tumors behind both retinas, destroying his eyesight before birth.
 He subsequently had both eyes removed, and currently wears glass eyes.
 Dean's brother Gary played first class cricket in Zimbabwe for the Mashonaland A cricket team.
 Dean started his love affair with cricket in 1991, when South Africa were re-admitted into the international cricketing fraternity and he was a student a boarding school in Worcester, South Africa.
-He used to spend his pocket money in calling up Radio One in Zimbabwe to know the scores, when the Zimbabwe national cricket team were given test status in 1992.
+He used to spend his pocket money in calling up ZBC Radio 1 in Zimbabwe to know the scores, when the Zimbabwe national cricket team were given test status in 1992.

 Career

 Dean's obsession for the game saw him collect the home phone numbers of Dave Houghton, Grant Flower and Alistair Campbell and discuss cricket in length with them.
 His knowledge about the game impressed Ravi Shastri, who allowed Dean to sit in the commentary box.
 The commentators eventually started chatting with him, and asking for his opinions.
 His first stint as a commentator was when his childhood friend Neil Manthorp, who was doing radio commentary for ESPNcricinfo allowed him a 15-minute stint.
 Dean's knowledge impressed the Cricinfo team, who hired him for the rest of the series.

 His television debut was in 2003 with Mike Haysman during Zimbabwe's second one-day international with West Indies at the Queens Sports Club, in Bulawayo.
 He has traveled to South Africa and Bangladesh as part of the commentary team for different studios.
 He has also been a regular contributor and columnist for The Herald and The Daily News since 2010.